ScienceParkStudyGroup/microbiome-lesson/_episodes/01-introduction.md

 - What are the tools that I will be using?
 objectives:
 - List the learning objectives of this tutorial
-- Present the data sets that we will use
+- Present the data sets used in this tutorial
-- Present the strategy that we will use to analyse this data sets
+- Present the strategy used to analyse the data sets
 keypoints:
 - ""
 ---